A field of practice

 This is not a hierarchy.
 It is not a career ladder.
 It is not a membership program.
 It is a living ecosystem.

 A Navigator may become a Guardian.
 A Guardian may spend a season as a Sailor.
-A Mentor may become an Impact Investor.
+A Mentor may become a Land-steward.
 An Explorer may discover a lifelong calling.

 The purpose is not advancement.
 The purpose is alignment, to find the relationship with the ecosystem that genuinely matches your capacity, commitment, and stage of life.

 That is the practice.
-That is the practice of relational research.
+That is the work of relational research.

 Which relationship is yours, right now?